seanf316/P2-Movie-Buff-Or-Bluff/README.md

 - My son Alex for always making me laugh when I'm tired from a long night of study/coding.
 - To my family and friends - for being a great support and providing a lot of the user testing for me.
 - To my mentor Daisy Mc Girr, we have only had a few sessions together but she has been a huge help to me.
-- My class mate Sean Johnston for reviewing and testing my Project throughout the course.
+- My class mates Sean Johnston & Victoria Traynor for reviewing and testing my Project throughout the course.

 [Back to top &uarr;](#contents)